Storyflow Logo

 iA Writer logo

-Best for: Writers who prioritise prose quality.
+Jobs it does best: Draft.
+Best for: writers who prioritise prose quality and edit hard.
 Not for: writers with complex structural needs.

 Pricing: $49.99 one-time on macOS.
 Subscription on iOS and Android.

-Pros: Best-in-class typography, Syntax Highlight is unique, mature cross-platform support.
+Pros: Best-in-class typography, genuinely unique Syntax Highlight, mature cross-platform support, markdown files you own.

 Verdict: iA Writer is the right pick for prose-focused writers.